MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 ## Define product requirements

 For an AI agent to develop your envisioned app, it needs to understand your product requirements and the intended user experience.
-You can communicate your intensions to the GitHub Copilot Agent using either of the following processes:
+You can communicate your intentions to the GitHub Copilot Agent using either of the following processes:

 - Code first and iterate to define requirements.
 This approach starts the coding process using only high-level base specifications.
-You then begin an iterative development process where your products evolves toward you intended/envisioned product requirements and end user experience.
+You then begin an iterative development process where your app evolves toward your intended/envisioned product requirements and end user experience.
 This approach risks deviating from your original vision, for better or for worse, as you explore features implemented by the AI.
 The iterating-to-define-requirements process can be time-consuming and may not yield the desired results.
-This is especially true when the initial specifications vague or open-ended.
+This is especially true when the initial specifications are vague or open-ended.

 - Explore requirements before coding.
-This approach involves working with the AI to create a Product Requirements Document (PRD) that contains a detailed description of the app you want to create before coding starts.
+This approach involves working with the AI to create a Product Requirements Document (PRD) that contains a detailed description of the app you want to create before any code is written.
 A PRD includes information about the app's purpose, target audience, features, and technical requirements.
 By defining the requirements upfront, you can ensure that the AI agent has a clear understanding of your vision for the app.

 In this task, you use GitHub Copilot to review your base specifications and create a product requirements document for your prototype app.